 - Alice, the Token Mini-Moe in the Asura series.

 - The Bioshock 2 ARG "There Is Something In The Sea" introduces us to Orrin Oscar Lutwidge (AKA Orson Orville Liddel, Ogdred O. Lewis and RØd Killian Quain), an Alice in Wonderland-obsessed polymath trickster who found out about the existence of Rapture and became possibly the only normal person from the surface to visit it and return to tell the tale.

 - Fate/EXTRA has a Master and her Servant who are both named Alice.

 - Mon Musu Quest 2 has Black Alice looking like the typical Alice.

 - In The Longest Journey, when Cortez helps April travel to Arcadia for the first time, he deliberately invokes this imagery to her: "Why, Alice, I am sending you through the looking glass!"

 - The Matrix: Path of Neo has this during a level in the city library, in a Continuity Nod to the original movie.
 The librarian has seen A Glitch in the Matrix, specifically, a certain book that keeps on reappearing after she takes it out.
 She has taken it out so often that there's a small pile at her feet.
 A few minutes later:

-- Super Mario Bros. has a strange, unusual land with mushrooms who make you shrink and grow, strange turtles and everything seems to be alive.
+- Super Mario Bros. is set in a strange, unusual land with mushrooms that make you shrink and grow, strange turtles and everything seems to be alive.
 Additionally, in Super Mario 64 and Super Mario Galaxy, Super Mario Galaxy 2 and Super Mario 3D World, you actually have to chase white rabbits.
 Lastly, Super Mario Bros.
 2 begins with the player falling into a strange land and Princess Peach can use her skirt to float through the air temporarily, just like Alice descending down the rabbit hole; the game's setting also happens to be a dream world (Subcon).